fahadnavaid-10/Temperature-convertor/README.md

-# It is a simple GUI based temperature convertor that converts temperature from celcius to farenheit.
+# It is a simple GUI based temperature converter that converts temperature from celcius to fahrenheit.